USEPA/PAU4Chem/README.md

 # PAU4Chem

-This Python codes build the PAU dataset for tracking and allocating the chemical flows in pollution abatement units (PAU).
-The folder [datasets](https://github.com/jodhernandezbe/PAU4Chem/tree/master/transform/datasets) contains the outputs of each framework step.
+These Python codes build the PAU dataset for tracking and allocating the chemical flows in pollution abatement units (PAU).
+The folder [datasets](https://github.com/jodhernandezbe/PAU4Chem/tree/master/transform/datasets) contains the outputs for each framework step.
 The [Chemicals_in_categories.csv](https://github.com/jodhernandezbe/PAU4Chem/blob/master/transform/chemicals/Chemicals_in_categories.csv) contains the chemicals for the TRI chemical categories.

 # Requirements